stolostron/rhacm-docs/security/create_psp_policy.md

 ## Updating pod security policies

+Learn to update pod security policies by viewing the following section.

+### Disabling pod security policies

+Complete the following steps to disable your pod security policy:

+1. Log in to your Red Hat Advanced Cluster Management for Kubernetes console.

+2. From the navigation menu, click **Govern risk** to view a table list of your policies.

+3. Disable your policy by clicking the **Options** icon > **Disable**.
+The _Disable Policy_ dialog box appears.

+4. Click **Disable policy**.

+Your policy is disabled.

 ### Deleting a pod security policy

 Delete the pod security policy from the CLI or the console.